calebdinsmore/edusports-site/misc/constitution.md

 ### Section 3 - Subsequent (Rookie) Draft Type

-Rookie drafts for seasons following the inaugural season will be linear drafts, as opposed to a snake or auction drafts.
+Rookie drafts for seasons following the inaugural season will be linear drafts, as opposed to snake or auction drafts.

 # Article VII - Roster